 Static content management compiles the entire site from a series of mark down files stored away from the main site.
 In order to change the site one must rebuild the site and redeploy.
 This can be made simple enough that a non developer can easily perform the task, in fact there are now even both client side Java applications and web front ends that can work with hugo.

 If your site is mainly static pages that need editing then you may find that a static content manager is a better fit, as it has several advantages including reduced hosting footprint and there is no database and server scripting to manage.
-Also, very a very important security step up over PHP is that the source of the site is separate and very easy to store the site in a source control system such as git or svn.
+Also, a very important security step up over PHP is that the source of the site is separate easily stored in a source control system such as git or svn.

 If you need more background to help you decide if the switch is right for you, I’ve linked some articles that helped me decide on using a static CMS: Discussion about using Hugo